tkarabela/MfxVTK/README.md

 ![Smoothing Suzanne the monkey with VTK filters](docs/source/_static/monkeys.png)

-With this plugin, you can process 3D mesh data using filters from [Visualization Toolkit][VTK] (VTK) library in any software that supports the [Open Mesh Effect][OpenMeshEffect] standard.
-For example, they can be used as modifiers in the [OpenMeshEffectForBlender branch of Blender][OpenMeshEffectForBlender].
+MfxVTK is a plugin that brings filters from the [Visualization Toolkit][VTK] (VTK) library into any 3D software that supports the [Open Mesh Effect][OpenMeshEffect] standard.
+It provides a non-destructive workflow for polygonal meshes, wireframes and point clouds.

+To learn more, please have a look at [MfxVTK documentation][MfxVTKdocs].

 🚧 *Currently this is a proof-of-concept; it works, but more features and polish should come in the future.*